 Yes, government must lead the way on energy independence, but each of us must do our part to make our homes and our businesses more efficient.
 Yes, we must put more money into our schools, but government can't be that parent who turns off the TV and makes a child do their homework.
-Yes, we can argue and debate our positions passionately, but all of us must summon the strength and grace to bridge our differences and unite in common effort - black, white, Hispanic, Asian, Native American; Democrat and Republican, young and old, rich and poor, gay and straight, disabled or not.
+We need a return to responsibility and a return to civility.
+Yes, we can argue and debate our positions passionately, but all of us must summon the strength and grace to bridge our differences and unite in common effort-black, white, Hispanic, Asian, Native American; Democrat and Republican, young and old, rich and poor, gay and straight, disabled or not.